Get alerts of updates about «The Global Health Security Agenda»

-The GHSA also contributes to spurring progress toward full implementation of other global health security frameworks.
-Examples are the International Health Regulations 2005 (IHR) from the World Health Organization (WHO), the Performance of Veterinary Services (PVS) pathway from the World Organization for Animal Health (OIE) and other relevant global health.
+GHSA aspires to increase the global uptake and conformity to global health regulations of multidisciplinary sources of the International Health Regulations (2005) (IHR) from the World Health Organisation, the Performance of Veterinary Services (PVS) pathway from the World Organisation for Animal health, and other relevant global health security frameworks.

 - Prevent 2: Zoonotic Disease

 - Prevent 4: Immunization